-The Quarry offers several treats you can dive into that are all priced individually but equally you can get discounts for the more things you decide to do.
+The Quarry offers several treats you can dive into that are all priced individually, but equally, you can get discounts for the more things you decide to do.
 Plus bolt-on additional things like a video, a photo, or a second-go at a reduced rate.

-Once it became apparent we weren’t going to die, I had to gather up every ounce of strength to try and control the earthquake shakes that were shuddering through my body.
+Once it became apparent we weren’t going to die; I had to gather up every ounce of strength to try and control the earthquake shakes that were shuddering through my body.
 I’m not entirely sure I have ever been that scared doing something before, and I’m pretty sure it’s the most terrifying thing Finn has ever done, but at the end, we still shouted: “LET’S DO THAT AGAIN!!!!”
-Although secretly I’m glad I didn’t go on again.
+Although secretly, I’m glad I didn’t go on again.

-We then ventured across the quarry to The Zip, a 490-metre long zip line that is 50 metres high and sends you across the lake reaching speeds of 40mph.
+We then ventured across the quarry to The Zip, a 490-metre long zip line that is 50 metres high and sends you across the lake, reaching speeds of 40mph.

-Unfortunately at the time of our visit, Finn was too young to do the Coasteering and The Blob as you need to be over the age of 10, but it looked like great fun.
+Unfortunately, at the time of our visit, Finn was too young to do the Coasteering and The Blob as you need to be over the age of 10, but it looked like great fun.
 One person sits on the end of an inflatable tube, you climb up the tower and jump onto the other end, which then catapults the other person up up up and away.
-Furthermore, after a bit more of a coasteering session, you are greeted by The Widowmaker; a 33ft jump off a cliff edge and into the unknown….
+Furthermore, after a bit more of a coasteering session, you are greeted by The Widowmaker, a 33ft jump off a cliff edge and into the unknown.

 One of the newest activities at Adrenaline Quarry is Axe Throwing.
 Give a kid something sharp and dangerous, and they’re bound to love it, aren’t they?
-I’ve got a feeling we might be coming back to this place soon.
+I’ve got a feeling we might be coming back to this place very, very soon.

 If your family love thrill-seeking adventures, this is the place for you.
 You could easily spend the day here jumping from adrenaline-fuelled activity to the next.